-To answer that question, we must look at what we can believe and substantiate about the entire story?
+To answer that question, we must look at what we can believe and substantiate about the entire story.

-- We can believe Ida Taylor's husband was a Royal Arch Mason because records exist as evidence to prove that. - We can believe he was from area in Tennessee where Davy Crockett once lived because records exists providing evidence. - We can believe he may even have had friends who knew Crockett and his family, but that belief would have to be based on only the fact that he was from that general area. - We can believe someone told the story (maybe even showed the apron) to A.W.
-Morris who was a Mason and lived in Fulton, Kentucky, since he wrote the Arkansas Gazette and conveyed the story although his story has conflicts with Ida Taylor's account to Secretary Trail. - We can believe Ida Taylor seemed to believe all details of what she conveyed to Secretary Trail. - We can believe that uninvestigated information, as evidenced from decades of this wide-spread, unconfirmed tale passed through four generations, that Taylor's story is simply accepted.
-However, from the light gleaned when balanced scrutiny to her claim is applied, her story is a contender for, and a qualified example of how, the mind forgets or mis-remembers things and can recall things that did not occur. - We can believe, and certainly the most logical explanation is, that Ida Taylor was mistaken and that it is no mere coincidence that John Wesley Crockett's residence, political path, time in Congress and Washington, D.C., departure for another state following his election defeat could quite easily have been the real story from which a mis-remembered account stems.
-The major difference between Davy Crocket and his son John Wesley, is that John Wesley Crockett was and is a confirmed member of the fraternity based on the existence of factual information.
+- We can believe Ida Taylor's husband was a Royal Arch Mason because records exist as evidence to prove that. - We can believe he was from an area in Tennessee where Davy Crockett once lived because records exists providing evidence. - We can believe he may even have had friends who knew Crockett and his family, but that belief would have to be based on only the fact that he was from that general area. - We can believe someone told the story (maybe even showed the apron) to A.W.
+Morris who was a Mason and lived in Fulton, Kentucky, because he wrote for the Arkansas Gazette and conveyed the story although his story has conflicts with Ida Taylor's account to Secretary Trail. - We can believe Ida Taylor apparently believed every detail of what she conveyed to Secretary Trail. - We can believe that uninvestigated information, as evidenced from decades of this widespread, unconfirmed tale, passed through four generations and that Taylor's story is simply accepted.
+However, from the light gleaned when balanced scrutiny to her claim is applied, her story is a contender for, and a qualified example of how, the mind forgets or misremembers things and can recall things that did not occur. - We can believe, and certainly the most logical explanation is, that Ida Taylor was mistaken and that it is no mere coincidence that John Wesley Crockett's residence, political path, time in Congress and in Washington, D.C., and his departure for another state following his election defeat could quite easily have been the real story from which a misremembered account stems.
+The major difference between Davy Crocket and his son John Wesley is that John Wesley Crockett was and is a confirmed member of the fraternity based on the existence of factual information. - We can believe the Grand Lodge fell victim to its own mythmaking from the irresistible pull of the Crockett legend.